reykboerner/diusst/README.md

 <p align = "center"><img src="https://github.com/reykboerner/diusst/blob/master/docs/header-image.png" alt="header-image" width="90%"/></p>

 ## About
 This repository contains code for running and analyzing the DiuSST model developed in the context of my master project.
-Have a look at the [summary](https://github.com/reykboerner/diusst/blob/master/docs/summary.md) or [thesis](https://nbi.ku.dk/english/theses/masters-theses/reyk-borner/boerner_MSc_thesis.pdf) to learn more.
-A paper about this work is in preparation and will be linked here when available.
+Have a look at the [summary](https://github.com/reykboerner/diusst/blob/master/docs/summary.md), [paper](https://arxiv.org/abs/2205.07933) or [thesis](https://nbi.ku.dk/english/theses/masters-theses/reyk-borner/boerner_MSc_thesis.pdf) to learn more.

 Below, you will find information on how to use the code.
 (This repository is currently being expanded.)